Your brand is everything.

 1. Clear Mission:

 Find your why.
+Identifying why you wake up and serve your audience every day is going to help you stay on track in your business.
 Do some business soul-searching and figure out what the core mission of your business is.
-Remember, each of us have unique strengths and gifts.
 Don’t try to do what everyone else is doing because your efforts to make your brand stand out won’t make a difference if they are not authentic.
-Do your research by learning the needs of your target audience and deliver services and content that will genuinely help them.
+A clear mission will keep you going.

 2. Target Niche: